Dogs have an innate desire and need to chew. It is their way to search out the world that surrounds them.

 Had the owners delayed much longer she would have had her airway blocked off and likely have passed away.

-Even the FDA has issued a warning to pet owners about bones.
+Even the FDA has issued a warning to pet owners about bones and provided a bulletin of reasons.
 The above are only just a few stories of my negative experiences with bones as chews for dogs, and fortunately, they had good endings.
 But that isn’t always the case.

 Since I have seen the damage and devastation that chewing bones can cause, I will never recommend bones, whether cooked or raw, as a chew toy for dogs, and I will always warn against them.